Ex Astris Scientia

 In a comprehensive (and somewhat speculative) concept to explain shield build-up and frequencies, it is possible that the shield bubble that forms just after the command "shields up" is not exactly the protective shield, but just a detection field.
 As postulated earlier, the shields or rather their storage units have to be "loaded".
 When the detection field is impinged on or distorted, the batteries are then rapidly drained of enough energy to neutralize the thrust with the exact counter-frequency, canceling it out.
 This would have the effect of a measurable thrust on the hull (accounting for the characteristic hull rock as the ship takes hits) as the counterthrust leaves the ship in question.
 Also, it may be possible to distinguish incoming and outgoing fire.
 This also accounts for why shields can be penetrated if the frequency is known - the detector field will not react to itself, naturally.
 By the time the surge of power can be detected it is already at the hull - far too late for an effective counterthrust.
 In "Generations" the permanent shield rotation may have been offline for some unknown reason, and even if this seems to be an idiotic negligence it allowed the Klingons several hits with their accordingly adjusted disruptors.

-Protection suits Why do Starfleet away teams always beam down to dangerous planets with no passive protection at all?
+Why do Starfleet away teams always beam down to dangerous planets with no passive protection at all?
 Agreed, it is a tradition since TOS, and actors without heavy armors simply look better (and decidedly peaceful) on screen.
 Anyway, at least in episodes with ground troops like in DS9: "Nor the Battle to the Strong" or "The Siege of AR-558" I would have expected to see much more than standard issue lycra suits.
 I think that, even if it doesn't sustain a heavy phaser blast (after all even a hand phaser can be used to blow holes into solid rock or solid metal doors), a light armor and helmet would be useful to avoid secondary wounds from explosion fragments, for instance.
 Since aliens like the Klingons or the Jem'Hadar have protection suits (at least they look as if they are protective), this should considerably increase the chances of Starfleet troops to stay alive.

 Tactics

-Battle distances It is plausible that ships come very close to each other in a peaceful encounter, but the same seems to apply to battles.
+It is plausible that ships come very close to each other in a peaceful encounter, but the same seems to apply to battles.
 Although the distances in dialogues are usually hundreds or thousands of kilometers, their distance on screen is usually at most one kilometer.
 The real-world reason is obvious, as it is possible to shoot two ship miniatures at once if they are close to each other.
-Also for the drama it may be regarded useful if the enemies see each other almost "face to face" and not only on the viewscreen.
+Also for the drama it may be regarded useful if the enemies see each other almost "face to face" at point-blank range and not only on the viewscreen.
 It is controversial whether the definite statements or the definite visual evidence should be taken as true.
 I think that usually it would make no sense to come very close to a (possible) enemy, unless it was a suicide attack.
 The reaction times are simply too short, and the phaser yields can be considered still higher at short distances.
 Only for a small ship that is going to fight a large one, the close attack would be a useful tactic, as the large ship could make use only of a part of its weapons at once, and the small ship would be hard to hit at a short distance, like we have seen it in DS9: "Shattered Mirror" or DS9: "Valiant".

 Credits

-Back to Inconsistencies index
+Back to Investigations index